There are some very fascinating facts about Knossos and you should not leave it out of your itinerary once you’re visiting Crete.

 Like all great empires or the physics laws what has a rise has also a fall.
 Knossos was palace was not destroyed one but actually two times due to natural disasters such as earthquakes and the eruption of the volcano of Santorini in 1450.
 This time the palace was flattened forever and although Knossos continued to exist, the palace was never reconstructed.

-The precious findings of the excavations, as well as the original frescos, are displayed along with other findings such as jewelry, coins, artifacts etc, in the archaeological museum of Heraklion which is located in the center of the City.
+The precious findings of the excavations, as well as the original frescos, are displayed along with other findings such as jewellery, coins, artefacts etc, in the archaeological museum of Heraklion which is located in the center of the City.

 A combination of both as they are located very close is ideal to fill your day with the glory of the past and get inspired enough to get motivated according to your own desires.
 I hope I have also inspired you and motivated you to consider visiting this immortal treasure.

 There are many ways to visit Knossos with your family.
-If you want to skip the lines and enjoy a walking tour around the site, find more information here.
-Older kids will enjoy a self-guided visit by smartphone audio guide.
-For information on a private guided tour, click here.
+They are listed in the blog post Knossos Crete with Kids Tips.
+If you want to skip the lines and enjoy a walking tour around the site have a look at this skip-the-line offer.
+Older kids may enjoy a self-guided visit by smartphone audio guide.
+The Minos’ Children: Daily Life in Knossos Tour is a self-guided audio walking around in Knossos.
+For more information about private guided tours, have a look here.

 Did you like this post?
 Pin it!